Coralxu/hello-world/README.md

 this is my first repository

-this is difficult at the very beginning
+this is difficult at the very beginning, but it is fine!